randyawuri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 7-create_global_variable: creates a new global variable
 * 8-true_knowledge: prints the result of the addition of 128 to the value of an environment variable
 * 9-divide_and_rule: prints  the result of the division of two environment variables
+* 10-love_exponent_breath: displays the result of BREATH to the power of LOVE, environment variables